reach-sh/reach-lang/docs/src/guide/invariants/index.md

 If you'd like to experiment with invariants in additional examples then I recommend starting with the [NFT-Auction-API](https://github.com/reach-sh/reach-lang/blob/master/examples/nft-auction-api/index.rsh) and the [Chicken-Parallel](https://github.com/reach-sh/reach-lang/blob/master/examples/chicken-parallel/index.rsh) examples.

-This can be a good way of developing a sense of when and how to use invariants.
+This can be a good way of developing a sense of when and how to use `{!rsh} invariant`s.
 Common error messages you may see are "balance zero at application exit" and "balance sufficient for transfer".
 If you see these errors in your applications, take time to consider the formula of the balance in your application.
 Seek to identify a mathematical relationship between loop conditions and the balance.

-You should now have a better understanding of how to write invariants and their importance in developing secure Reach DApps.
+You should now have a better understanding of how to write `{!rsh} invariant`s and their importance in developing secure Reach DApps.
 If you need additional advice for your DApp, reach out in our [Discord](@{DISCORD}).